Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Dallas has combined with its opponents to put up more than 51.5 points in seven of 15 games this season.
+- Dallas and its opponents have gone over the current 51.5-point total in seven of 15 games (46.7%) this season.

 - Arizona's games have gone over 51.5 points in four of 15 chances this season.